Open-Models-Startup/docs-vite/docs/platform/api/javascript-sdk-vm.md

 These methods only apply to projects embedded on a page.
 :::

-All of the embed methods of the [StackBlitz JS SDK][sdk_docs] automatically connect to the embedded StackBlitz <abbr title="Virtual Machine">VM</abbr>, giving you programmatic access to the embedded project.
+All of the embed methods of the [OpenModels JS SDK][sdk_docs] automatically connect to the embedded OpenModels <abbr title="Virtual Machine">VM</abbr>, giving you programmatic access to the embedded project.

 Use the VM to:

-- control the UI of an embedded StackBlitz project;
+- control the UI of an embedded OpenModels project;
 - change the currently open file(s);
 - read and write files from the project’s virtual filesystem.